-2 Beginning a search
+2 Beginning a Search

 Before beginning research into your family history, it is essential to collect as much information as possible about the family.
-In order to have a reasonable chance of success and of correctly identifying an ancestor in archives or other sources of information, it is generally advisable to know at least three things:
+In order to have a reasonable chance of success, and of correctly identifying an ancestor in archives or other sources of information, it is generally advisable to know at least three things:

-- The name of the family

-- The parish or townland in which they lived

-- The approximate period of time in which they lived
+- the name of the family; - the parish or townland in which they lived; - the approximate period of time in which they lived.

-Almost all the archives held in the Public Record Office of Ireland (PROI), the predecessor institution to the National Archives, were destroyed by fire and explosion at the beginning of the Civil War in June 1922.
+Almost all the archives held in the Public Record Office of Ireland, the predecessor institution to the National Archives, were destroyed by fire and explosion at the beginning of the Civil War in June 1922.
 Consequently, the archives now held by the National Archives date mainly from the 19th and 20th centuries, although several date back as far as the 13th century.
 Abstracts and transcripts of some original archives destroyed in 1922 may be available.

-- 2.1 If you know a name, a place and an approximate time period, the principal archives available to research are: - Tithe Applotment records for a person living in the 1820s or 1830s (see section 4) - Primary Valuation and valuation records for a person living in the 1840s, 1850s or 1860s (see section 4) - 1901 and 1911 census returns for a person living in the early 20th century (see section 3)
+- 2.1 If you know a name, a place and an approximate time period, the principal archives available to research are: - Tithe Applotment records for a person living in the 1820's or 1830's (see section 4); - Primary Valuation and valuation records for a person living in the 1840's, 1850's or 1860's (see section 4); and - 1901 and 1911 census returns for a person living in the early 20th century (see section 3).

-The interior of the repository of the PROI taken in 1914 prior to its destruction during the Civil War in 1922 \rightarrow PROI, Mills' album
+The interior of the repository of the PROI taken in 1914 prior to its destruction during the Civil War in 1922.→

-2 Beginning a search
+2 Beginning a Search

-If you know the date of a birth, marriage or death of an ancestor, further details may be sought in records of births, deaths, marriages, baptisms and burials as described in section 6 or in testamentary records as described in section 5.
+If you know a date of a birth, marriage or death of an ancestor, further details may be sought in records of births, deaths, marriages, baptisms and burials as described in section 6, or in testamentary records as described in section 5.